PatWalters/resources/cheminformatics_resources.md

 [Machine Learning Mastery](https://machinelearningmastery.com/blog/) - Jason Brownlee writes about machine learning in a very practical, easy to understand fashion.
 I've learned so much from his blogs.
 I also highly recommend his eBooks.

 [Deep Learning for the Life Sciences](https://www.oreilly.com/library/view/deep-learning-for/9781492039822/) - A shameless plug for a book I cowrote.
-I really do think this is a good resource that is chock full of useful code examples.
+I really do think this is a good resource with lots of useful code examples.
 Code from the book can be found [here](https://github.com/deepchem/DeepLearningLifeSciences).

 ### **Blogs**